awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

   --enable-global-write-forwarding
 ```

-## Checking if a Secondary Cluster Has Write Forwarding Enabled<a name="aurora-global-database-write-forwarding-describing"></a>
+## Checking if a secondary cluster has write forwarding enabled<a name="aurora-global-database-write-forwarding-describing"></a>

  To determine whether you can use write forwarding from a secondary cluster, you can check whether the cluster has the attribute `"GlobalWriteForwardingStatus": "enabled"`\.